I am here to share my fitness and weight loss journey with others.

-What is the Military Diet?
+What Is the Military Diet?

 Social media is continuously advertising wonder pills and fad diets that promise miraculous weight loss.
 I came across "The Military Diet" while browsing online.
 I don't want to take credit for another author's work, so here's the original source here: Military Diet: Lose Up To Ten Pounds In Three Days.

 I'm not one for quick fixes, but this one really piqued my interest.
-In the past 7 months, my boyfriend and I had put on quite a bit of relationship weight—pretty much the equivalent of some peoples' baby weight!
+In the past seven months, my boyfriend and I had put on quite a bit of relationship weight—pretty much the equivalent of some peoples' baby weight!
 We have spent the past several weeks going die-hard, balls to the wall, healthy.
 We cut out all alcohol, and upped our veggie intake.
 We had eaten salad with oil and vinegar dressing before every protein-filled meal.
-We work out 3-5 times a week.
+We work out three to five times a week.

-This is the experience we had (from my perspective) with the three day Military Diet.
+This is the experience we had (from my perspective) with the three-day Military Diet.

 I found this diet cruising through some blogs online.
 The boyfriend was sitting across from me in the living room, and he took a glance at it.
 We both agreed that it was something we should try.
 After he consulted his personal trainer friend, his friend told him that that was way too few calories to be good for you, and that it was most likely just water weight that would be gained back quickly.
 After reading a few more articles and reviews online, we decided that we'd go ahead and head to the grocery store and give it a shot anyway.